 While Usenet Central hasn’t quite ascended to the level of our best providers in terms of the services that they offer, this company is definitely good and, for some users, it might be exactly what they’ve been looking for.
 The preconfigured newsreader is a particularly nice feature for those who don’t want to make learning the USENET system any more difficult than it is, and it might get some users online quickly enough that they immediately see the value of USENET services, even if they’ve never used one before.

 Usenet Central also has a very generous free trial offer, which we always like to see.
 We feel like, where the best companies are concerned, they’re not afraid to show off their services a bit and, when a USENET provider really does treat their customers right and offers a good service at a technical level, the free trial is quite frequently the thing that really convinces people to go with them.
 You will be billed a penny when you sign-up for the free trial, which is simply a way for the company to verify that your payment method is valid.

-We still stick by our best providers as the top options out there for people looking for USENET service, but don’t discount this company.
+We still stick by our best Usenet service providers as the top options out there for people looking for USENET access, but don’t discount this company.
 Usenet Central has put together a good service and, for some users, it might be precisely the right combination of convenience, security, and flexibility that they’ve been looking for in USENET access.

 |Newshosting||$8.33||Best Price / Free Newsreader|

 |Easynews||$9.98||Easy Web App / File Previews|